Core Module Information

 LO2: Demonstrate a well-informed understanding of theoretical, political, and cultural developments associated with the twenty-first century.

-LO3: Identify and examine key literary practices, movements and trends emerging across different literary forms at the beginning of the twenty-first century.
+LO3: Identify and examines key literary practices, movements and trends emerging across different literary forms at the beginning of the twenty-first century.

 LO4: Undertake close reading and analysis of works that have been written recently, and for which there is not a significant body of critical work.